 - State-of-the-art learning laboratories to conduct research using equipment such as MotionMonitor™, Tek Scan MatScan®, and Dartfish.

 - A CAATE-accredited entry-level program ensures that you’ll receive the education you need to prepare for the Board of Certification (BOC) exam.
-Plymouth State University’s graduate entry-level athletic training program three-year aggregate first-time pass rate on the BOC national examination for athletic trainers is 100% (2011-2013).
+The 13 students enrolled in the Plymouth State University’s graduate entry-level athletic training program over the past 3 years (2012-2014) have a 100% first-time pass rate.

 - Graduate assistantships are available to students enrolled in the advanced master’s Higher Education program.

 - Complete any missing prerequisites for the entry-level program at PSU prior to starting your studies.

 Getting started is easy!Apply today or request more info.